A study of the history and practice of inspirational writing.

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student will create a thread in response to the provided prompt for each forum.
-Each thread must be at least 200 words and demonstrate course-related knowledge with at least 1 citation from the course textbooks.
+Discussions are collaborative learning experiences.
+Therefore, the student will create a thread in response to the provided prompt for each discussion.
+Each thread must be at least 200 words, include at least 1 scholarly citation, and demonstrate course-related knowledge with support from the course texts.
 In addition to the thread, the student will reply to the threads of at least 2 classmates.
 Each reply must be at least 100 words.

 The student will write a scene of at least 500 words that might feature in his or her manuscript.
 It should not be a scene the student plans to use for the final project, but it should be a scene the student could envision using at some point in his or her fiction or nonfiction manuscript.
 The student will use, regardless of whether he or she has chosen fiction or nonfiction, narrative techniques/building blocks that are commonly used in both genres.

-The student will write a book proposal with the following items: title, author biography, book description, overview of book/chapter summaries with titles, audience, author promotion and platform, competition, manuscript length, ship date/completion date.
+The student will determine which publisher might be a good fit for his/her piece and write a book proposal with the following items: title, author biography, book description, overview of book/chapter summaries with titles, audience, author promotion and platform, competition, manuscript length, ship date/completion date.